 This web page shows only a small excerpt of our Holyoyke research.
-Another 153 words (11 lines of text) are included under the topic Early Holyoyke History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) are included under the topic Early Holyoyke History in all our PDF Extended History products and printed products wherever possible.

 Holyoyke Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Holyoyke has appeared include Holyoake, Holyoak, Holyoke and others.

 Early Notables of the Holyoyke family (pre 1700)

 More information is included under the topic Early Holyoyke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holyoyke family